peter/jsonapitest/README.md

 ## TODO

-* The pattern selector should work well with arrays
+* The contains assertion type should work on strings
-* Default selector for assert is the body